teds-tech-talks/n8n-community-leaderboard/about.md

 - For example, for the January 2025 challenge:
   - Challenge period: January 1-31, 2025
   - Eligible workflows: Created from December 1, 2024, and up to January 31, 2025
+- This extended eligibility window serves two main purposes
+  - Encourages new participants to join the n8n community
+  - Gives creators enough time to develop and refine quality workflows

 ### Scoring and Rankings
 - The primary metric for rankings is the number of workflow inserts (actual usage) rather than views